My life behind the wheel, by police pursuit driver

 "It was exciting.
 It was dangerous.
 But I was hooked."

 From there, David's path was set.
-His first involvement in high speed pursuits was as an operator - the passenger.
+His first involvement in high-speed pursuits was as an operator - the passenger.
 But after leaving the Met he found himself on an intense three-week driving course.

 There are four levels of drivers in the police, he says.
 David is currently level three, meaning that if the circumstances require, he is able to break the speed limit, or safely go through red lights, for example, in pursuit of a suspect.
 He loved the training, but it was tough.